mckinsey/vizro/vizro-core/docs/pages/user-guides/graph.md

 pio.templates.default = "plotly"
 ```

-Alternatively, enter your desired template into any `plotly.express` chart as `template="plotly"` on a case-by-case basis.
+As an alternative, enter your desired template into any `plotly.express` chart as `template="plotly"` on a case-by-case basis.
 Note that we do not recommend the above steps for use in dashboards, as other templates will look out-of-sync with our overall dashboard design.